aerlingsson/portfolio/README.md

 ## Arnar Haukur Erlingsson - MIGO
-This branch contains the work I did for Migo: a startup company I volunteered for, for three months with three other individuals, before disbanding.
+This branch contains the work I did for Migo: a startup company I volunteered for, for three months, before it disbanded.
 Migo was to be a platform for buying and selling dogs as pets.
 This should support both dog pounds and private individuals.
-Most of my work were was done on the website, based on WordPress (WP).
+Most of my implemented work was done on the website, based on WordPress (WP).
 All files included in this branch are my own work.
 Each of the following headers briefly describe each file.